samplics-org/samplics/docs/source/tutorial/index.rst

 Tutorial
 ========

 This tutorial is intended to users with basic knowledge of Python.
 It is assumed that the user has a basic understanding of the Python syntax.
+Also, the tutorial is not intended to teach survey sampling methods.

 Sampling
 --------